javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 // ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜ
 ```

 See?
-Capital characters go first, then a few special ones, then lowercase characters.
+Capital characters go first, then a few special ones, then lowercase characters, and `Ö` near the end of the output.

 Now it becomes obvious why `a > Z`.